Harness, Dickey & Pierce: Rankings

+In 2025, Harness IP was ranked as a top firm in Technology Center 3700 by Juristat.
 In 2021, Harness IP obtained 2,963 U.S. utility patents for its clients and was ranked tenth among the nation's top law firms by Harrity Analytics.
 Harness IP attorneys also obtained 343 U.S. trademark registrations in 2021 and were ranked tenth in the U.S. according to a poll published by the Oppedahl Toteboard.

-Harness IP is honored to have earned inclusion in the Chambers USA guide for its Michigan and Missouri offices.
+Harness IP is included in the Chambers USA guide for its Michigan and Missouri offices.
 Chambers describes the firm as “well versed in patent prosecution and enforcement” and “provides wide-ranging assistance with portfolio management, and in regard to IP licensing issues.”
 The description further commends the firm's “expertise in litigious mandates including inter partes reviews and domain name disputes as well as IP transactional matters such as due diligence.”
 Individual attorneys Beth Coakley, Matt Cutler, and Greg Meyer were also named as notable practitioners.

-In 2019, Harness IP was ranked as the #2 firm representing the U.S. Patent Elite — the 100 companies with the largest active portfolios of granted U.S. patents, as reported by Intellectual Asset Management.
-At the time, Harness IP represented 44 of these companies and was given a separate #6 ranking for filing the most patent applications on their behalf.

-Also in 2019, legal analytics firm Juristat ranked Harness Dickey among the top 5 U.S Law firms for overcoming Alice rejections.

-Harness IP has received additional accolades from U.S. News – Best Lawyers® in the form of several top tier National Rankings for Trademark Law, Patent Law, Copyright Law, and Patent and Intellectual Property Litigation.
-The firm also received several Metropolitan Tier 1 Rankings for Patent Law, Trademark Law, and Litigation.